-Why do we need to assess Student Learning Outcomes? / Now that SACS is over why should we continue to assess?
+Why do we need to assess Student Learning Outcomes? / Now that we have received reaffirmation from SACSCOC, why should we continue to assess?

 Most importantly, the assessment process at Appalachian is not about keeping score; it is about getting better.
 The assumption is that programs will craft assessment plans to address that which is most important to student learning in their disciplines.
 It is also expected that during this process programs will find areas that need improvement, address them, and reassess until the program is functioning up to faculty expectations.